Historical Summary:

 Following her Forest Service years, White Spruce suffered a period of neglect but was rescued from disrepair in the 1980s by Lee Koleszar in Powell River.
 There, she underwent a major rebuild and her original engine was replaced with the 1962 175 hp JT6 Cummins that still powers her today.

 In 1999, White Spruce was brought to Seattle, Washington and has since called her covered slip at Lockhaven Marina "home".
 She has passed through the care of four different devoted caretakers here.
-In recent decades, her keel, transom and main cabin have been rebuilt and she has benefited from many other interior equipment updates, including restoration of her interior cosmetics.
-Most recently, a new Walters keel cooler has replaced the original and she is in the midst of many electrical upgrades.
+In recent decades, her keel, transom and main cabin have been rebuilt and she has benefited from many other interior and equipment updates, including restoration of her interior cosmetics.
+Most recently, a new Walter keel has replaced the original and she is in the midst of many electrical upgrades.